 grateful to have known her.

 obituaries in German, follow these links -- Kurier

-following is a list of recording I own.
+following is a list of recordings I own.

-For a more complete listing, follow this links to the Deutsche National Bibliothek
+For a more complete listing, follow this link to the Deutsche National Bibliothek

 Katalog des Deutschen Musikarchivs and